 Volume 1, No. 1, came from the press 2 September 1922.
-The port hole on the cover of the magazine contained a picture of the gold ship VICTORIA of the Alaska Steamship Co coming in from Nome.
-There was a picture and a story of the motorship LIBBY MAINE, which had arrived from the Alaska canneries with a cargo of 50,000 cases of canned salmon.
+The porthole on the cover of the magazine contained a picture of the gold ship VICTORIA of the Alaska Steamship Co coming in from Nome.
+There were a picture and a story of the motorship LIBBY MAINE, which had arrived from the Alaska canneries with a cargo of 50,000 cases of canned salmon.
 The new Yamashita Co had established headquarters in Suite 306 Central Building with J. J. Gorman as general manager, to handle ships of the Yamashita Kisen Kaisha, the publication stated.

 The news columns announced that the East Asiatic Co of Copenhagen, Denmark, had opened offices in Suite 812, L. C. Smith Building, with M. Bildsoe in charge.